How B2B Can Build An Effective Omnichannel Strategy and Management System 🏭

 Discussion: Omnichannel Strategy and Management

 Superior customer care is greatly dependent on digital performance.
-And premature implementation of digital care channels can lead to increased transactions.
-Which means that businesses that attempt to shift customers to digital channels prematurely can activate the “boomerang effect”; where customers go back to a company many times to get a resolution about a problem.
-Why is this so?
-Because customer care usually uses standard processes to resolving customer problems that aren’t based on the actual needs and preferences of the customer.
+But premature implementation of digital care channels can lead to increased transactions.
+This means that businesses that attempt to shift customers to digital channels prematurely can activate the “boomerang effect.”

-Businesses that acknowledge the need for customer care and digital will be the firms that capture the lion’s share of the market; and simply by giving customers what they really want, when they want it.
+Businesses that acknowledge customer care and digital platforms capture the lion’s share of the market.
+That’s simply by giving customers what they really want and when they want it.

 - Digital channels have totally changed the ways that customers like to interact.
 Customers now want to interact with businesses through various channels, not just online.

 - Superior customer care is greatly dependent on digital performance.
-Companies that try to move customers to digital channels before they are totally ready can set off the “boomerang effect”; where customers keep coming back to a company several times to have their problems resolved.
+Companies that try to move customers to digital channels before they are totally ready can set off and convert leads to loyal customers.

 - Individual interactions should be viewed through the lens of the end-to-end customer journey.
-This means accepting that the whole customer journey will be bigger than the total of its parts.
-Not just online or customer care.
-But rather, a careful balance of each; set up based on the needs of the customers (as opposed to the assumptions of key executives).
+This means accepting and enhancing the whole customer journey.
+With a careful balance of each set up based on customer needs (as opposed to the assumptions of key executives).

 Digital channels have totally changed the ways that customers prefer to communicate or interact.
 The increasing number of digital channels has made the journey to omnichannel more difficult.

 B2B may like to consider gathering direct, up-to-date feedback from customers to understand what matters most to them.
-Because not all factors as discussed above (Immediacy and flexibility, Dependability and transparency, Proper communication and empathy) equally contribute to the overall experience.
+Because not all factors as discussed above equally contribute to the overall experience.
 Therefore, zeroing in on the most vital factors or combination of factors is significant.